the-frey/the-frey.github.com/_posts/2018-04-17-naive-kafka-and-clojure-performance.md

 - ~250 secs run time
 - ~100k msgs/s

+_Although the time on this wobbled around a bit, the quickest it ran in was an astonishing ~168s, making it ~150k msgs/s on that run.
+Whoa._

 It's worth noting that using non-lazy io blows up.
 The lazy hype is real, yo!

 You could, I suppose, poll for a set number of lines and then you could batch and parallelize, so maybe I will try that to see how it performs against using `comp`'d functions.